jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-basics/readme.md

 ```

 This works fine.
 Things aren't so simple when that variable is of a different data type.
 Like a number...
+* Q: What's going to happen when we run this line of code?

 ```ruby
 class_number = 6